APOB

 Location: 2p24.1

-Key Functions: Cholesterol transport, lipid metabolism, LDL particle formation, cardiovascular health
+Key Functions: Cholesterol transport, lipid metabolism, LDL particle assembly, triglyceride export, cardiovascular regulation

 SNP ID | Your Genotype | Alternative Alleles | Interpretation |